xyproto/onthefly/README.md

 * Package for generating SVG (TinySVG) on the fly
 * Can also be used for generating HTML and CSS, or templates for HTML and CSS
 * The recommended use is mainly for generating SVG files
+* Could be used to set up a diskless webserver that generates all the content (which could also be done with templates)

 Online API Documentation
 ------------------------